A tasty and rich first course in which the luganega bonds with the delicacy and creaminess of the Carnaroli rice.

 Ingredientsfor 4 people

-It is one of the most appreciated dishes among the traditional dishes of Brianza, rich and generous, it is ideal to be enjoyed in the coldest periods.
-We are talking about the famous risotto alla monzese, prepared with luganega.
-Here is the recipe and 3 useful tips to prepare it to perfection.
+Among the dishes of the Brianza tradition it is undoubtedly one of the most appreciated, rich and delicious, ideal to be enjoyed in colder periods: it is the famous “risotto alla monzese”, prepared with luganega.
+Here is the recipe of Fabio Silva, Executive Chef of Derby Grill, and 3 useful tips to prepare it perfectly.

 1) What kind of risotto would it be without luganega?